-The icosidodecahedron is a uniform polyhedron bounded by 12 pentagons and 20 triangles.
+The icosidodecahedron is a uniform polyhedron bounded by 32 polygons (12 pentagons and 20 triangles), 60 edges, and 30 vertices.
 It is edge-uniform, and its two kinds of faces alternate around each vertex, so it is also a quasi-regular polyhedron.
 It may be constructed by truncating the dodecahedron or the icosahedron at the midpoints of its edges.

 Pasting the two rotundae together in

 The icosidodecahedron may also be bisected with a plane parallel to two opposite triangles; in this case, the result will no longer have regular faces.
 However, it can be modified to have regular faces by shrinking the six vertices that lie on the bisecting plane towards the center by the Golden Ratio.
 This modified bisection produces two triangular hebesphenorotundae (J92), another of the Johnson solids: